 Can a Locksmith Make Car Key Without The Original?

 Many expert local mobile locksmiths have the tools and technology to cut and program a car key without the original.
-You don’t have to have the key code when you call the locksmith – all you need is the lost car key replacement process information to have a new key created.
+You don’t have to have the key code when you call the locksmith – all you need is the lost car key replacement process information to create a new key.